 You can allocate your low-cost assets and low-value assets to a low-value pool and work out the decline in value of all the assets in the pool in a single calculation.

-A low-cost asset is a depreciating asset (except a horticultural plant) whose cost at the end of the year in which you start to use it is less than \$1,000 (excluding input tax credit entitlements).
-A low-value asset is a depreciating asset (except a horticultural plant) that is not a low-cost asset but that has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.
+A low-cost asset is a depreciating asset whose cost at the end of the year in which you start to use it is less than \$1,000 (excluding input tax credit entitlements).
+A lowvalue asset is a depreciating asset that is not a low-cost asset but that has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.